 The exterior design of the electric car cannot be called overly original, as modern Mazda styling can be guessed in every detail.
 Nevertheless, the car was created in accordance with Mazda’s new design phase, Kodo – Soul of Motion, which positions the car as a piece of art.

-Of the features that are immediately visible in the exterior, we note the hinged half-leaf rear doors.
+Of the features that are immediately visible on the exterior, we note the hinged half-leaf rear doors.
 Quite an original solution, which is true already has one of the electric car competitors, and also met earlier in the model range of Mazda itself.

 It is clearly seen that the designers worked in detail on the texture of the interior design, in particular the design of door cards, which are made of fiber material with texture, in order to emphasize the airiness and environmental friendliness of the car.
-In the console of the central tunnel, a special material Heritage Cork is used to create a special warm atmosphere in the cabin.
+In the console of the central tunnel, a special material Heritage Cork is used to creating a special warm atmosphere in the cabin.

 Overall, the entire interior is imbued with an eco-friendly spirit and is dominated by natural gray tones.
 Fibers from recycled plastic bottles are used in the door trim, and the wood décor is made from harvested tree bark without cutting it down.